All the“Euphoria” Makeup Looks From Season One & What They Mean

 This is the moment where "drugs are really cool," and my interpretation of this scene is what "Euphoria" literally is.
 This is the feeling Rue has been waiting for her whole life, so I wanted to have a visual representation of her "Euphoria” before the camera cuts to Rue's overdose.”

 Davy’s description is very real, and we find her symbolism reflected in glittering makeup astoundingly beautiful.
-Never have I thought that so much unspoken deliverance could be poured into a makeup look, and yet here we are appreciating the glory of Davy’s talent.
+The thought she put into these “Euphoria” makeup looks makes me appreciate her talent.

 Maddy is the defiant popular girl whose outspoken tendencies sometimes get her into trouble.
 Her home life is particularly complicated because her mom and dad live in the same house but rarely speak.
 She’s in a toxic relationship with Nate, the star football player who demonstrates controlling and physically violent behaviors toward her.
 Maddy just wants to be loved, and no one (including her boyfriend and parents) seems to care.